 - A current Working with Children Check certificate (if you’ve nominated to work with children)

-- A current Police Check certificate dated within the last 5 years
+- A current Police Check certificate dated within the last 5 years (private practitioners only)

 - Two recent, de-identified plans you have developed with a person with a disability